uncoil/deploy-helper/README.md

 - https://app.codeship.com/orgs/uncoil/projects/new
 - Select Uncoil for organization and select your project's repository, proceed to the next step
 - Select Pro, complete the setup
-- You should be at 'What's next?', if not, find your project's settings.
-- Hit 'General' on the navigation menu near the top right
-- Under 'Keys', hit the copy button for the SSH Key, keep this tab open

-### Setup codeship/github deploy key
+### Setup Codeship notifications

-- Open a new tab, log into the 'strawhousedev' Github account (credentials in the developer vault of 1pass)
-- Go to your project repository on github.com
+- Go to your project in Codeship
-- hit the settings tab on the near the top right
-- hit 'Deploy Keys' on the navigation menu
-- remove the codeship key that is there (it was added by codeship)
-- Go to the github user settings on the top right
-- Go to SSH and GPG key.
+- Go to Settings > Notifications
-- Add a new entry with the new project key.
-Suggested name: `codeship (your-project-name)`
+- Add a Slack notification, copying the settings from another project

 ### Setup Github webhooks

 - Go to your project on github.com
 - Go to Settings > Webhooks
 - Add webhooks for slack, and statushero (copy the webhook URLs+configs from another project)

-### Setup Codeship notifications

-- Go to your project in Codeship
-- Go to Settings > Notifications
-- Add a Slack notification, copying the settings from another project

 ### Final project setup